 Let’s savor all the details and see why exactly this tech is helping financial services live the dream life.

-UI and all kinds of assistants stand at the forefront of all fintech as a service.
-No matter how complex the formulae are, how extravagant the analysis is or how advanced mobile banking technologies used - the customer still needs to navigate it and use everything properly.
+No matter how complex the formulae are, how extravagant the analysis is, or how advanced mobile banking technologies used — the customer still needs to navigate it and use everything properly.

 The general public is still unsure about fully-automated financial processes, but more and more people are ready to take advice from a non-human assistant, as BI Intelligence report suggests: